Heart Disease and Oral Health

 - Eat a balanced diet and limit between-meal snacks.

-- Visit your dentist regularly for oral examinations and professional cleanings.
+- Visit a dentist regularly for oral examinations and professional cleanings.

 We invite you to call Coastal Dental Arts at 619-822-2919 to learn more about periodontal disease and gum disease treatment in San Diego, California, and to set up an appointment with Dr. David Chotiner and associates.
 Our dentists and team are committed to helping you improve your oral and overall health.